zsuzsannamangu/CSharp-and-DotNet-Project/README.md

      _Layout.cshtml:

           @*The code below checks what controller the current view is.
-If it's a RentalHistories view than it will display the Easy Login button for HistoryManager*@
+If it's a RentalHistories view then it will display the Easy Login button for HistoryManager*@
          @if (HttpContext.Current.Request.RequestContext.RouteData.Values["controller"].ToString() == "RentalHistories")
          {
              if (!Request.IsAuthenticated)